EliziumNet/Loopz/Elizium.Loopz/docs/Select-FsItem.md

 ## SYNOPSIS

-A predication function that indicates whether an item identified by the Name matches the include/exclude filters specified.
+A predicate function that indicates whether an item identified by the Name matches the include/exclude filters specified.

 ## SYNTAX